 Baked Mini Party Sandwiches with Brown Sugar Glaze

-When I host parties and gatherings I like to make sure I serve some hearty food options in order to balance out the cocktails.
-Mini party sandwiches are a great addition to the menu, and with this brown sugar glaze, everyone loves them.
+When I host parties I make sure to serve some hearty food options in order to help absorb the cocktails, and to balance out the lighter menu items.
+Mini sandwiches are great for that and everyone loves them!

 If you want to get a head start, prepare the rolls the night before but don’t bake them.
 Cover them with foil and refrigerate over night.
 Before the party, prepare the glaze and bake as directed.